dotnet/ef6/src/Microsoft.EntityFramwork.SqlServer/readme.md

 `using System.Data.SqlClient;` => `using Microsoft.Data.SqlClient;`

-The following classes have been renamed to avoid conflicts with classes in the existing SQL Server provider:
+The following classes have been renamed to avoid conflicts with classes that uses `System.Data.SqlClient` in the existing SQL Server provider:

 `SqlAzureExecutionStrategy` => `MicrosoftSqlAzureExecutionStrategy`

-`SqlConnectionFactory` => `MicrosoftSqlConnectionFactory`

 `SqlDbConfiguration` => `MicrosoftSqlDbConfiguration`